Okanagan Falls Wastewater Treatment Plant

 On October 17, 2013 the Southern Interior Construction Association recognized the excellence in design and construction for all the environmental initiatives incorporated into the treatment plant by awarding the treatment plant the Green Award.
 Representatives from the RDOS, AECOM Canada and Greyback Construction were present to accept the award.

-The Regional District of Okanagan-Similkameen (RDOS) is actively working on the development of a polishing wetland to support enhanced wastewater treatment at its Okanagan Falls Wastewater Treatment Plant (WWTP).
-The polishing wetland project has been in the future vision for wastewater treatment in the area since the idea was initially discussed during the development of the ‘Okanagan Falls Sewage Treatment Plant – Strategic Review’ in 2005.
+The Regional District of Okanagan-Similkameen (RDOS) is actively working on the commissioning of a polishing wetland, using the natural functions of vegetation, soil and organisms to support enhanced wastewater treatment at its Okanagan Falls Wastewater Treatment Plant (WWTP).
+The polishing wetland project has been a future component in wastewater treatment since the idea was initially discussed during the development of the ‘Okanagan Falls Sewage Treatment Plant – Strategic Review’ in 2005.

-Although the WWTP currently discharges high quality effluent to the Okanagan River that consistently meets the required targets on the Operation Certificate, the addition of a polishing wetland represents an opportunity for innovation, using natural ecosystem processes and phytoremediation to improve wastewater further.
+Although the WWTP currently discharges high quality (low nutrient, sanitized) effluent to the Okanagan River that consistently exceeds the required targets of the Operation Certificate, the addition of a polishing wetland represents an opportunity for innovation, using natural ecosystem processes and phytoremediation to further improve discharge water prior to introduction to the Okanagan river.
 In addition to serving a valuable role in wastewater treatment, the wetland also has the potential to act as a research, education and interpretation site.

 In 2015, the Regional District purchased a property for developing a wetland system.
-The following figure shows the location of the property to the wastewater treatment plant.
+The following figure shows the location of the property in relation to the wastewater treatment plant.

 Current site of wetland under construction:

-The construction of the polishing wetland is anticipated to be complete by February 2020 followed by a commissioning period for plant establishment.
-Initial wetland seeding will take place in 2020, after construction is complete.
-Commissioning of the polishing wetland necessitates a multi-year period of water level management (during the growing season) to encourage wetland plants to grow.
-The commissioning process is anticipated to commence in March 2020 and is estimated to take two to three years to complete.
+The construction of the polishing wetland was completed by the end of February 2020 and is currently undergoing a commissioning period including plant establishment and operational testing.
+Initial wetland seeding took place in the spring and summer of 2020, after construction was complete.
+Commissioning of the polishing wetland necessitates a multi-year period of water level management (during both the growing and dormant seasons’) to encourage wetland plants to grow.
+The commissioning process began in March 2020 and is estimated to take two to three years to complete.

 Funding for the $1.06 million wetland system project comes from two different sources.
-The project received $361K from the Regionally Significant Projects and $700K from the Community Works fund.
+The project received $361K from the Regionally Significant Projects (UBCM Grant) and $700K from the Area ‘D’ Community Works fund.

-Funding for the $2.06 million solids processing facility project comes from the Strategic Priorities Fund administered by the Union of British Columbia Municipalities (UBCM).
+The new facility is funded by a grant for $2.06 million from the Strategic Priorities Fund administered by the Union of British Columbia Municipalities (UBCM).

 Engineering Reports and Studies: